FletcherRenn1/tabor-weapon-tester/README.md

 ## armor testing

-armor test on the main screen. pick caliber, grade, base damage, start shooting. classifies hits as pen or blunt, tracks pen chance via wilson confidence interval. can suspend and resume. results in the results window.
+armor test on the main screen. pick caliber, grade, base damage, start shooting. classifies pen/blunt, tracks pen chance with a wilson confidence interval. runs until that's within ±5% at 90% confidence, so treat the result as an estimate, not an exact number. suspend/resume supported.

 ## running from source